miburke/dci-rhel-agent/README.md

 The dci-rhel-agent-setup program will read your /etc/dci-rhel-agent/settings.yml file and setup the beaker containers and two virtual systems.
 This will give you a fully working environment capable of downloading RHEL components from DCI and installing them on the virtual systems.

-Setting the port.name under beaker_lab.network_config to the network interface that hosts your systems under test will allow you to test bare metal systems.
-You will need to add entries for every test system under the beaker_lab section of the settings.yml file.
+Setting the port.name under lab.network_config to the network interface that hosts your systems under test will allow you to test bare metal systems.
+You will need to add entries for every test system under the lab section of the settings.yml file.
 This includes mandatory fields like ip address, mac address, ipmi settings for power cycling.
 There are also some optional settings.
 Please see the table above for a complete list.

 Since the virtual setup is self contained it can uncover issues with the main installation before adding in external hosts.
 External hosts present their own issues.

-Edit the inventory, by default it creates two Systems Under Test make sure libvirt_images_dir, local_repo and beaker_lab.beaker_dir points to a location with enough disk space
+Edit the inventory, by default it creates two Systems Under Test make sure libvirt_images_dir, local_repo and lab.provisioner_dir points to a location with enough disk space

 ```bash
 dci-rhel-agent-setup